How To Break Up With A Narcissist: 12 Tips + What To Expect

 "Many clients often say, 'I can't do it now,'" Marshall tells me.
 They give reasons like the narcissist's work is too intense, or they're going through some tough family drama.
 "You need to be very wise and savvy when you hear your own voice saying 'not now.'
 There will always be another crisis next time.
 You are set up against an army—his manipulations, your caregiving, feeling isolation—trying to delude you of that clarity.
 Sometimes there is no good time; you just have to leave."

-So if you feel you left at the wrong time and want to give them another chance, know there's no time when the stars will be aligned and the ducks are in a row.
+So if you feel you are leaving or left at the wrong time and want to give them another chance, know there's no time when the stars will be aligned and the ducks are in a row.